• Skip to primary navigation

 • If you'd like to lower the sodium content, you can use just ½ teaspoon of Diamond Crystal Kosher Salt.
 The sodium per serving will be reduced to 1046 mg.

-• You can keep the leftovers in the fridge in a shallow, airtight container for up to three days.
+• You can keep the leftovers in a shallow, airtight container in the fridge for up to three days.
 Reheat them gently in the microwave at 50% power, or use them cold in salads, lettuce wraps, or served with cocktail sauce.

 Nutrition per Serving